George Rice Carpenter: Family of authors

 Carpenter married Mary Seymour of New York in 1890.
-Carpenter's daughter Margaret Seymour Carpenter (Margaret Carpenter Richardson) (b.
-3 April 1893 - d.
-1973) was herself the author of several short stories and the novel Experiment Perilous, Little Brown & Co., Boston.
+Carpenter's daughter Margaret Seymour Carpenter (Margaret Carpenter Richardson) (April 3, 1893 – 1973) was herself the author of several short stories and the novel Experiment Perilous, Little Brown & Co., Boston.
 (1943).
 George Rice Carpenter's publications were copious.
 A large number of textbooks were from his hand.
 Carpenter produced works on Longfellow (1901), Whittier (1903), Whitman (1909), among others listed in the next sections.